WestfW/SAMD10-experiments/README.md

 The UART seems to have a 2-byte FIFO.
 If you send it N bytes while not paying attention, you'll end up reading the 1st, 2nd, and last (from the shift register) bytes that were sent.

+The Baud Rate Generator seems a little unusual, and looks like it requires a 64-bit division to cover all baud rates.
+This is very expensive on CM0 (sucks in big library code) if you can't get it to happen at compile-time instead.

 ### Notes on Timers

 ### Notes on ASF
 While this project is supposed to end up NOT using ASF, looking at the existing ASF code to figure out how it does things is frequently useful.

+Peripherals are defined as nice CMSIS-style structures in cmsis/samd10/include/component/<periph>.h and the samd10d14am.h files, with individual register addresses defined in cmsis/samd10/iclude/instance/<periph>.h  Using the structures is faster, because the base-address only gets loaded once.

+Peripheral registers in ASF generally include a bottom-level union of ".reg" (full-width access to the register) and ".bits.fieldname"

 ----